karthik0010/Assuredoc/API Testing.md

  4. Enter request name
  5. Select folder by clicking on the folder name
- 6. Click on save, saved request will be displayed inside the folder.
+ 6. Click on save

 ![api13](/images/api13.png)

+Saved request will be displayed inside the folder.

 ![api14](/images/api14.png)